fin3ss3g0d/evilgophish/README.md

 ## Installation Notes

 The installation script was tested on Ubuntu Focal/Jammy and installs the latest version of `Go` from source.
-Binaries may fail to build depending on your `Go` enironment and what you have installed i.e. installing the original versions this project combines then trying to install this version of them.
+Binaries may fail to build depending on your `Go` environment and what you have installed i.e. installing the original versions this project combines then trying to install this version of them.
 It also makes changes to DNS so `evilginx2` can take it over.
 You should understand the implications of this and review it.
 A fresh environment is recommended and other operating systems haven't been tested.

 ## A Note About Campaign Testing And Tracking